 A = ACTIVATING EXPERIENCES (THE EVENT THAT HAPPENED).

 To do so, you will need to better understand what is a trigger itself?
 Is it a song in which drugs are mentioned?
 You must identify the trigger.

 What do you think about the event or the experience?
-However you interpret this could be a rational or an irrational response.
+However, you interpret this could be a rational or irrational response.

 This is either a behavioral or emotional response not pertaining to A or B.

 There’s also the ABCDE method.
 Follow the outline above for the ABC portion and then add “D” and “E,” which are explained below.